 Branding Basics Part 2: It’s Not Just a Business Card

-Besides a logo there are additional visual and written components that make up your brand.
+Besides a logo, there are additional visual and written components that make up your brand.
 Branding takes time to develop.
-You can always get some outsider opinions to help direct your brand if your new at it, but don’t waste money paying a branding firm or business to create your brand.
+You can always get some outsider opinions to help direct your brand if you’re new at it, but don’t waste money paying a branding firm or business to create your brand.
 You are your own creative individual and are perfectly capable of making your brand.

 Most of the visual branding will probably be familiar to you.
 As you read through the visual branding, note that many of these categories affect decisions in other areas.
 For example, your brand color palette affects the look and color choices of your logo.

-Size of font is important too but mainly for consistency sake.
+The size of the font is important too but mainly for consistency’s sake.
 Choose the sizes and placing of your text and stick to it.
-This way all of your logos, websites, blogs and other printed material is consistent.
+This way all of your logos, websites, blogs, and other printed material is consistent.

-Imagery & Photography: Graphic elements and imagery used (for example the look of your Instagram grid) are elements where imagery show up.
-For some brands imagery is strictly illustrative or design elements, for others its strictly photos.
+Imagery & Photography: Graphic elements and imagery used (for example the look of your Instagram grid) are elements where imagery shows up.
+For some brands, imagery is strictly illustrative or design elements, for others it’s strictly photos.